 For a complete list of metrics, dashboards, and alerts please refer to the Qubole online documentation.

-in which Qubole places the default metrics, and restart dogstatd(sudo monit restart dogstatd) to send custom metrics.
+in which Qubole places the default metrics, and restarts dogstatd(sudo monit restart dogstatd) to send custom metrics.

 To persist the metrics upon cluster restart the custom config file can be uploaded to your object store, such as AWS S3, and can be copied to the correct location at the time of node bootstrap.